The No Contact Rule Explained

 Stop.

-Every message you send resets their emotional clock.
-It reminds them why they left.
+Every message you send risks resetting their emotional clock, and could remind them why they left.

 Checking their social media obsessively.
-You'll see something that hurts.
-Then you'll react emotionally.
+If you see something that hurts, you might react emotionally.

 Don't do it.